1987–88 AEK Athens F.C. season: Overview

-In the summer of 1987, AEK returned to the Nea Filadelfeia Stadium and were called to carry on without their legend, Thomas Mavros as well as Håkan Sandberg.
+In the summer of 1987, AEK returned to the Nea Filadelfeia Stadium and had to carry on without club legend, Thomas Mavros as well as Håkan Sandberg.
 On the other hand, some useful players were acquired such as Giorgos Savvidis, Henrik Nielsen and Vasilios Vasilakos.
-The Yugoslav Todor Veselinović was hired as the new manager, who had very good knowledge of the Greek championship with spells at Olympiacos, Apollon Athens and Diagoras.
+The Yugoslav Todor Veselinović was appointed as the new manager, who was familiar with Greek football with spells at Olympiacos, Apollon Athens and Diagoras.

-Under Veselinović the team had a good presence and were in the claiming of the championship and with both Panathinaikos and Olympiacos out of the title race early on, AEK were the main contenders for the title, alongside the strong at that time AEL.
-However, the "Tsingov case" played crucial role in the outcome of the championship.
-The footballer of AEL, Georgi Tsingov was tested positive in a dropping test after the match against Panathinaikos.
-The court's decision was as the regulation predicted, punishing AEL by zeroing for the match, a 2-point deduction and punishment of the player, which brought AEK at the top of the table.
-AEL appealed with their fans revolting by blocking the highway, closing railway lines among other things.
-Before the appeal was heard the then Minister of Sports, Sifis Valirakis changed the regulation "overnight".
+Under Veselinović, the team performed well and remained in contention for the championship and with both Panathinaikos and Olympiacos out of the title race early on, AEK were the main contenders for the title, alongside the strong at that time AEL.
+However, the "Tsingov case" played a crucial role in the outcome of the Championship.
+The footballer of AEL, Georgi Tsingov tested positive in a doping test after the match against Panathinaikos.
+The court's decision was as the regulation predicted, awarding the match to their opponents, deducting two points from AEL and punishment of the player, which brought AEK at the top of the table.
+AEL appealed with their supporters protesting by blocking the highway, closing railway lines among other things.
+Before the appeal was heard the then Minister of Sports, Sifis Valirakis changed the regulation overnight.
 The new regulation dictated that in cases of doping, only the footballer would be punished and not the club.
 Thus, the points were returned to AEL who eventually won the championship.
-Essentially, AEK were entitled to win the championship on courts, but since AEL emerged as champions on the pitch, the mentality and principles of the yellow-blacks are such that did not allow them to proceed in such actions.
+Essentially, AEK were entitled to win the championship on courts, but since AEL emerged as champions on the pitch, the principles of the yellow-blacks did not allow them to pursue the matter further in court.